GeoscienceAustralia/dea-notebooks/README.md

 * **[Beginner’s guide](https://docs.dea.ga.gov.au/notebooks/Beginners_guide/)** &mdash;
-  Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot, and interact with DEA data
+  Introductory notebooks aimed at introducing Jupyter Notebooks and how to load, plot, and interact with DEA data.
 * **[DEA products](https://docs.dea.ga.gov.au/notebooks/DEA_products/)** &mdash;
-  Notebooks introducing DEA\'s satellite datasets and derived products, including how to load each dataset and any special features of the data
+  Notebooks introducing DEA\'s satellite datasets and derived products, including how to load each dataset and any special features of the data.
 * **[How-to guides](https://docs.dea.ga.gov.au/notebooks/How_to_guides/)** &mdash;
-  A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DEA and open-source software
+  A recipe book of simple code examples demonstrating how to perform common geospatial analysis tasks using DEA and open-source software.
 * **[Interactive apps](https://docs.dea.ga.gov.au/notebooks/Interactive_apps/)** &mdash;
-  Interactive apps and widgets that require little or no coding to run
+  Interactive apps and widgets that require little or no coding to run.
 * **[Real-world examples](https://docs.dea.ga.gov.au/notebooks/Real_world_examples/)** &mdash;
-  More complex case study workflows demonstrating how DEA can be used to address real-world problems
+  More complex case study workflows demonstrating how DEA can be used to address real-world problems.
 * **[DEA Tools Package](https://docs.dea.ga.gov.au/notebooks/Tools/)** &mdash;
-  Python module dea-tools, containing functions and algorithms developed to assist in analysing DEA data (e.g. loading data, plotting, spatial analysis, machine learning)
+  Python module dea-tools, containing functions and algorithms developed to assist in analysing DEA data (e.g. loading data, plotting, spatial analysis, machine learning).

 ## Use the DEA Sandbox